-Update September 2013: This post was written to encapsulate Ruth Benedict as a satiric counterpoint to Jared Diamond.
+Update: This post was written in January 2013 to encapsulate Ruth Benedict as a satiric counterpoint to Jared Diamond.
 For similar material, without the satiric counterpoint, see Ruth Benedict, Franz Boas, and the Anthropological Concept of Culture.

 Ruth Benedict scores a blockbuster publishing international bestseller with Patterns of Culture.
 Inevitably Ruth Benedict’s extremely popular work will be compared to Jared Diamond’s The World Until Yesterday: What Can We Learn from Traditional Societies?
 Ruth Benedict will surely be on Bill Gates’s summer reading list.